sahilgala1234/sahilgala1234/README.md

 **sahilgala1234/sahilgala1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <br />
 --!>
-#Web Developer
+#Web Developer - MERN stack
 <br />
-I've been coding for past 1.5 years.
+I've been coding for past 2 years.
 I started my development journey from HTML and CSS.
 I have worked on frontend frameworks like react and also explored backend development with node js and mongodb.
 <br />
 🌍  I'm based in Mumbai, Maharashtra, India
 <br />